When the Seahawks waived Shaquem Griffin, he leaned on his brother, turned down other teams and got back to work

 With Bruce Irvin out for the year with a knee injury, the Seahawks took advantage of a new rule this year to elevate Griffin off the practice squad Saturday to fill in depth at linebacker and at rush end.

-Unbeknown to the Cowboys, the Seahawks had also installed a package where Griffin roamed the middle of the field in a prevent defense, making sure Dallas quarterback Dak Prescott didn’t run or covering running backs or slot receivers.
+Unbeknown to the Cowboys, the Seahawks also had installed a package where Griffin roamed the middle of the field in a prevent defense, making sure Dallas quarterback Dak Prescott didn’t run or covering running backs or slot receivers.

 In 11 snaps on the final drive, Griffin was credited with both a quarterback hit and a pass defense.